OREXES/internal-documentation/content/docs/guides/program-structure.md

 ```
 ### FOR ALL ENTRIES vermeiden

-Wenn möglich, vermeide FOR ALL ENTRIES, da es ineffizient sein kann, insbesondere bei großen Datenmengen.
+Wenn möglich, vermeide `FOR ALL ENTRIES`, da es ineffizient sein kann, insbesondere bei großen Datenmengen.

 Beispiel:

-Statt FOR ALL ENTRIES, besser JOIN oder WHERE ...
-IN (SELECT ...)
+Statt `FOR ALL ENTRIES`, besser `JOIN` oder `WHERE ...
+IN (SELECT ...)`

 ### Aggregatfunktionen nutzen